History of Ras Al Khaimah: The Portuguese Era

 At the turn of the sixteenth century, Ras Al Khaimah continued to be a major trading hub in south-east Arabia, with it being remaining strategically and logistically important.
 For the first few years of the new century, Ras Al Khaimah remained under the influence of the Kingdom of Hormuz, which suffered from a period of internal turmoil from 1498 to 1505.

-An era of European dominance in the Arabian Gulf started when the Portuguese, under the command of Afonso de Albuquerque, attacked Hormuz in 1507.
+An era of European dominance in the Persian Gulf started when the Portuguese, under the command of Afonso de Albuquerque, attacked Hormuz in 1507.
 The Portuguese were the first European proponents of seaborne violence and protectionism to enter the Arabs’ sphere of maritime influence, which upended centuries of free-flowing trade.

 For more than a hundred years, the Portuguese enforced their monopoly on commerce, which shifted the balance of power and brought about the decline of Arab interests.
-The Portuguese turned both the Indian Ocean and the Arabian Gulf into militarised zones, which broke centuries of peaceful trade between the Arab world and the Indian subcontinent.
+The Portuguese turned both the Indian Ocean and the Persian Gulf into militarised zones, which broke centuries of peaceful trade between the Arab world and the Indian subcontinent.

 The Portuguese valued Ras Al Khaimah for the same reasons as all the previous empires and kingdoms.
 It was strategically located, provided access to fertile palm gardens, and was a major hub for trade in everything from pepper to pearls.
 However, there is little evidence of direct Portuguese involvement in Ras Al Khaimah, despite an atlas by the cartographer Lazaro Luis recording a series of Portuguese fortresses along the coast of the Oman Peninsula, including one at Julfar, in 1563.

 When Hormuz was captured by English and Persian forces in 1622 and other important towns were lost, the Portuguese became directly involved in Ras Al Khaimah.
 This was a period of revolt, with Portuguese, English and Persian powers trying to retain control over the area.
 It was during this period that the first ever recorded mention of the Qawasim originates.

-The Portuguese presence in Ras Al Khaimah lasted little over eleven years, and ended with the emergence of Nasir bin Murshid, the first Imam of the Ya’arabi dynasty of Oman.
+The Portuguese presence in Ras Al Khaimah lasted little over eleven years, and ended with the emergence of Nasir bin Murshid, the first Imam of the Ya’Arabi dynasty of Oman.
 He united the warring tribes of Oman, which led to an attack on Ras Al Khaimah and Rams in 1633 and the successful capture of both towns.
-The loss of Hormuz and the attacks from the Ya’arabi led to the collapse of Portuguese power and influence.
+The loss of Hormuz and the attacks from the Ya’Arabi led to the collapse of Portuguese power and influence.